soundpress/RulesOfNYC/docs/c09/index.rst

    (4) The Commissioner of Finance may grant a waiver from charging and collecting the fee provided in paragraph one of this subdivision for up to six months beyond the thirteen and nineteen months in paragraphs (2) and (3) respectively, for agencies specified in such paragraphs, upon a determination that charging and collecting the fee earlier creates a risk of materially impeding an agency's operations or services to the public.

+   (5) A covered agency must charge and collect from the person offering a credit card as a means of payment a nonrefundable fee of 2% of the amount to be paid unless such covered agency notifies the Commissioner of Finance in writing that doing so negatively affects such covered agencies’ operations or services to the public.
+If a covered agency provides such written notice it may continue to charge and collect a nonrefundable fee of 2.49%.
+However, all covered agencies must charge and collect the nonrefundable fee of 2% as of November 15, 2018.

 (c) Credit card fee imposed by non-covered agencies.
 Any non-covered agency may by rule opt to be treated as a covered agency pursuant to this section, in which case the provisions of this section shall apply to such agency in their entirety.
 Any non-covered agency that does not opt to be treated as a covered agency will not be subject to this section and may charge a fee in accordance with section 11-105 of the Administrative Code of the City of New York.

 (d) When fee must not be imposed.
 The fee provided by this section must not be imposed: